 Animal control facilities that contract with a city, village, town or county.

-There is no license or inspection required for pet owners, dog trainers, dog groomers, boarding kennels or anyone else.
+requirements are based on a licensing year and not a calendar year.
+Annual licenses expire on Sept.
+30. There is no license or inspection required for pet owners, dog trainers, dog groomers, boarding kennels or anyone else.

 Canine Brucellosis is a disease found in dogs that also can be spread to people.
 Learn about the disease, signs of illness, and prevention strategies to protect your dogs.